 From being brutally honest to extending a simple ‘no’ without explanation, you will always know where you stand with a Dutchie.

-You can buy a disposable card if you plan on only using it once, or an anonymous card if you plan on traveling via public transport more often.
+You can buy a single-use card if you plan on only using it once, or an anonymous card if you plan on traveling via public transport more often.
 Simply check in and out of your journey using the card readers, and top up when necessary.

 If you hear the ding of angry bells, quickly move off the lane – they’d rather hit you than stop.